A honra demasiada, interés hay encubierto ( (Spanish proverb). Behind overly praise lie hidden interests.

 Mark well that "Yoga for you" and "you under yoga and guys" spring from different mentalities and are likely to bring different fruits.

 In recent years, Yukteswar has been presented in other works than those by Yogananda's fellowship.
-However, what follows is for most part a study of Yukteswar's book The Holy Science, first published in 1894.
+However, what follows is for most part a study of Yukteswar's book The Holy Science, first published in 1894; what led up to it; and what surrounded it somehow.

 Before he became a monk, Yukteswar was known as Priya Nath Karar, also written Priyanath Karar and Preonath Karar.
 He was born on 10 May 1855 in a suburb of Calcutta, got married and had a daughter, and died on 9 March 1936.

 Some say that in his case Sri is part of the monk's name, and therefore write Sriyukt . . .
-However, in the Autobiography of a Yogi by Yukteswar's disciple Yogananda, a note says that Sri (holy) "is not a name but a respectful title".
-[Note 3 in Chapter 12 in the Autobiography's first edition, which is on-line [Link].
+However, in the Autobiography of a Yogi, a cult book by Yukteswar's disciple Yogananda and secretaries.
+A note in the book says that Sri (holy) "is not a name but a respectful title".
+[Note 3 in Chapter 12 in the Autobiography's first edition, which is online.

 Yukteswar's Holy Science book